thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 04 February 2023
+### Daily Rundown on Sunday, 05 February 2023

-- The average temperature today is 9.54˚C;
+- The average temperature today is 6.02˚C;
-- With highs of 9.54˚C and lows of 4.82˚C.
+- With highs of 7.41˚C and lows of 1.27˚C.
-- You can expect overcast clouds for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->